What is an Asset Retirement Obligation (ARO)?

 The purpose of asset retirement obligations is to act as a fair value of a legal obligation that a company undertook when it installed infrastructure assets that must be dismantled in the future (along with remediation efforts to restore their original state).
 The fair value of the ARO must be recognized immediately, so the present financial position of the company is not distorted; however, it must be done reliably.

-It is a solution to an adverse selection problem that may exist in the market.
-In the real world, AROs are utilized mainly by companies that typically use infrastructure in their operations.
+AROs ensure that known future problems are planned for and resolved.
+In the real world, they are utilized mainly by companies that typically use infrastructure in their operations.
 A good example is oil and gas companies.

 Governing Rules for AROs